windingtree/wips/src/WIP-Draft - Community Development Fund.md

   > * Total: 3,339,320.540173146567374197 LIF

-In line with the Founder's belief in WindingTree, the Founders will allocate funds required to ensure that 50% of the WindingTree Foundation's ICO allocations are committed to the *Community Development Fund*.
+In line with the Founder's belief in WindingTree, the Founders will allocate funds required to ensure that 50% of the Winding Tree Foundation's ICO allocations are committed to the *Community Development Fund*.
-Contributions will be as follows:
+Contributions are proposed as follows:

   > * Founder Vesting:        1,076,532.449581381980635196 LIF
   > * Team Pool:                422,060.0375 LIF